karanb21/docker_sources/README.md

 ```

 # Remaing work:
-1. Running this as minicube job!
+1. Running this as minikube job!